Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 CNC 5 axis has a spindle with only one orientation in Z direction.
 Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
 The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
 IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.

 G-Code can be described with AB, BC, AC code.
 The orientation is described by two angles.
-The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation change.
-Segmentation is calculated by interpolation of the angles, but segmentation is the task of the core RRF and not part of the kinematics code.
+The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation of the Z axis.
+Segmentation is calculated by interpolation of the angles.
+Segmentation and how it's calculated is the task of the core RRF and not part of the kinematics code.
+Especially for CNC it is important to have high segmentation for better routing quality.

 An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.